 If you’re a saver and your partner is a spender, you probably argue about money all the time.
 As a saver, you’ll take the time to create a budget, while your partner, the spender, wants no part of it.

-As a saver, you may feel obliged to take care of the household finances on your own, giving allowances to other family members.
+As a saver, you may feel obliged to take care of the household finances on your own.
+Even giving allowances to other family members.

-Talking About Money
+The First Step: Talking About Money

 Make the Most of Today or Save for Tomorrow?